 Underlying these objectives are a number of commitments from the PCC which have been compiled as a result of the PCC's engagement with local communities to establish their priorities.
 The progress of these commitments are reviewed by the Police & Crime Panel, whose role is to scrutinise the PCC's work.
-The Panel consists of ten local councillors and two independent members.
+The Panel consists of eleven local councillors and two independent members of the public.
 The PCC's key achievements are detailed in the Non-Financial Performance Review section of this Narrative Report.
-The main risks which the PCC faces in delivering these objectives are:
+The main risks which the PCC faces are identified on the OPCC Strategic Risk Register, they key ones being: